Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

-Have you ever seen a landscape so unreal, it felt like looking at a green screen?
+Have you ever seen a landscape so unreal, it looked like a green screen?

 If you’re planning a trip to Switzerland, make sure to stop in the Lauterbrunnen Valley for at least two days.
 Situated next to a convenient cable car system, you’ll be able to hit Gimmelwald, Mürren, Birg, and the Schilthorn peak while you’re there—scaling 9,744 ft in the process.

 In a hurry?
-Here’s a time-stamped overview of the detailed travel guide with Lauterbrunnen travel tips and planning you’ll find below:
+Here’s a time-stamped overview of the detailed Lauterbrunnen 2 day itinerary with travel tips and planning recommendations you’ll find below:

 Day 1